mirhmousavi/Phois/README.md

 6. It parses result and if it finds a Registrar whois server, re-whois that server to get complete whois (thick whois).

-7. Pois uses `chardet` library to detect encoding of whois and give you correctly utf-8 decoded result.
+7. Phois uses `chardet` library to detect encoding of whois and give you correctly utf-8 decoded result.

 ## Getting started